katharinalisalin/demo-bug-template/docs/faq/index.md

   [MIT License]: https://squidfunk.github.io/mkdocs-material/license/?h=lice

 ## Support

 __I have a question.
 Where do I ask it?__
 > You can ask your question on our [discussion board].
-We are all about building an open supportive community where everyone can share their knowledge and insights.
-This allows us to maintain transparency and ensures that all of our users have access to the same information.
-We encourage all of our users to visit this discussion board or our issue tracker and search for previous discussions to see if their question has already been addressed or start a new discussion if needed.
+We are all about building an open, supportive community where everyone can share their knowledge and insights.
+This allows us to maintain transparency and ensures all our users access the same information.
+We encourage all our users to visit this discussion board or our issue tracker and search for previous discussions to see if their question has been addressed before or start a new discussion.

   [discussion board]: https://github.com/squidfunk/mkdocs-material/discussions